Brundashanthmurthy/Image-Processing-Global-Thresholding-Techniques-and-Morphological-Operations-Using-MATLAB-and-Python/README.md

 ### Steps:
 1. Navigate through Matlab folder to run and see the Global Thresholding techniques and Morphological Operations on Image using MATLAB
 2. Navigate through Python folder to run and see the Global Thresholding techniques and Morphological Operations on Image using Python OpenCV
+3. Navigate through Python folder to run and see Edge Detection